 A longer version of this description of the 1932 Omega Marine and 1939 Omega Marine Standard was published in the NAWCC Watch & Clock Bulletin, February 2012.

-However, in A Journey Through Time1, numerous examples of the Marine are illustrated in mixtures of steel and gold, as well as 18 carat gold versions retailed by Tiffany and Cartier in New York.
+In A Journey Through Time1, numerous examples of the Marine are illustrated in mixtures of steel and gold, as well as 18 carat gold versions retailed by Tiffany and Cartier in New York.
 The case design naturally lent itself to the art-deco style in vogue at the time, and Marine's with art-deco dials and strap lugs were produced.
 Obviously these precious metal cases and art-deco design features weren't necessary in a diver's watch, and are in stark contract to the strictly functional steel cases and easy to read dials of today's diver's watches.
 It would seem that, just as today, watches with unusual technical features attracted the attention of those who like something different, perhaps because they like impressive gadgets, or to impress their friends, and the Omega Marine sold to many people who wouldn't dream of diving deeper than their local swimming pool.

 In 2007 Omega added a reproduction of this watch, the Marine 1932, to its Museum Collection of vintage timepieces.
-The double case was made in contrasting 18-carat red and white gold, and the series was limited to 135 pieces to commemorate the 1937 official certification of water resistance to a depth of 135 metres.
+The double case was made in contrasting 18-carat red and white gold, and the series was limited to 135 pieces to commemorate the official certification of water resistance to a depth of 135 metres.

 The watch in Mike Katz's pictures is actually a version of the Marine produced by Omega's sister company Tissot.
 It is branded "Omega Watch Co.
 Tissot" in the case back and on the movement.
 Paul Brandt began the process of bringing Omega and Tissot together in 1925, and by 1930 Paul Tissot-Daguette was managing director of Omega as well as a director of Tissot.
 The two companies became subsidiaries of a multi-national holding organisation, Société Suisse pour l'Industrie Horlogére (SSIH) to produce a complete range of watches, and for joint sales promotions.

-1: OMEGA - A Journey through Time; by Marco Richon (Curator of the Omega Museum).
+1: OMEGA - A Journey through Time; by Marco Richon, Curator of the Omega Museum.
 Published 2007 by Omega Ltd., Bienne Switzerland.
 ISBN 978-2-9700562-2-5

-2. The Silent World (subtitle: A story of undersea discovery and adventure, by the first men to swim at record depths with the freedom of fish) 1953.
+2. "The Silent World", 1953.
 Co-authored by Captain Jacques-Yves Cousteau and Frédéric Dumas and edited by James Dugan.